cuge1995/awesome-3D-point-cloud-attacks/README.md

 - [Isometric 3D Adversarial Examples in the Physical World] `NeurIPS 2022`

+- [Rethinking Perturbation Directions for Imperceptible Adversarial Attacks on Point Clouds] `IEEE Internet of Things Journal`

 ## Defenses

 - [The art of defense: letting networks fool the attacker.](https://arxiv.org/abs/2104.02963)